CODAIT/pardata/.github/pull_request_template.md

 For the following questions, only check the boxes that are applicable.

-- [ ] Add descriptive pull request text.
+- [ ] Ensure that the pull request text above the horizontal line is descriptive.
 - [ ] Add/update relevant tests.
 - [ ] Add/update relevant documents.